How to register a death

 Tell Us Once

-After you have registered a death, you can use the Tell Us Once service to inform several government agencies all at once.
+After you have registered a death, you will be given a Tell Us Once unique reference number.
+This will allow you to inform local and national government departments about the death all at once.

 Disclaimer